-Course number: SCED Code: 08051 Grades 9, 10, 11, 12

-Prerequisite: Health
+Course #: 76

+SCED Code e: 08051

+Duration: semester course

+Credits: 1

+Grade: 9.10,11, 12

+Prerequisi te: health

 Advanced Health is a course designed to follow the introductory health class required for freshman.
 The course covers in-depth health topics that especially pertain to teens and their current needs.
 Some of the topics include stress, nutrition, weight control, exercise, alcohol, tobacco, drugs, environmental health, and health careers.
 The students are responsible for creating projects that promote health in these topic areas.